Mountain Skills Courses

-If you would like to discuss this course for a club, society or other group of people, please see the Private Courses page or just get in touch to discuss options and prices
+If you would like to discuss this course for a club, society or other group of people, please see the Adventures for You page or just get in touch to discuss options and prices

 Building on the skills covered in the Bronze and Silver Navigator Awards, the Gold National Navigation Award builds on the skills acquired at the Bronze and Silver levels and adds techniques and skills for dealing with complex contour features both large and small.

 The Gold National Navigation Award contains a pre- and post-course question paper.
 Both papers must be submitted to be marked in addition to the practical elements before the course is deemed complete and a result can be announced.

 Each non-residential two-day training course costs £180 per person with discounts for multiple bookings.